SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-19-unexpected-inspiration-on-russia.md

 Ok, I changed my mind: this is a smart man, and a good man.
 I'm happy to listen to him when he has something to say in his areas of expertise.

 (Well, maybe not on body-building.
-I mean, he's an _expert_, I'm just not interested.
+I mean, he's an _expert_ at that, I'm just not interested.
 But the other stuff, yeah.
 Good guy.
 Not perfect, of course, what with a couple extramarital affairs.
 Still, good for many purposes.)

 I'm very, very happily surprised.
 Feel free to make fun of me for not already knowing this.
-I promise it's ok.
+I promise it's ok, making fun of me for good purposes.

 ---